The Weight of Glory · Chapter 9

 "Your wraps—"

 "They started coming back the day you showed up at my flat.
 Being near active wraps — your wraps — it's like standing near a fire when you've been cold for years.
 Something remembers."
 He stepped inside.
 "I'm not what I was.
 I won't be.
 But I can walk beside you.
 I can watch your back.
-And I know that building better than anyone alive."
+And I know that building better than anyone living."

 They went to Mother Ama's church first.